zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-masterdetailsbrowse.md

 <!-- TODO:  Determine whether this is the sample that is causing the npm run docs build to blow up. -->

-  gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/MasterViewModels.ts", "section": "data#optionGroupValueSubscription"}
+ {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/MasterViewModels.ts", "section": "data#optionGroupValueSubscription"}

 In the [subscription](portalfx-extensions-glossary-data.md), the extension performs the following actions.